BumblebeeBat/FlyingFox/docs/coin_creation.md

 If you think having a fixed supply of coins is best, then answer this: Why do startups dilute shares?

-Paul Graham's thoughts on this: http://paulgraham.com/equity.html
+Paul Graham's thoughts on how much startups should be willing to dilute shares in exchange for investment: http://paulgraham.com/equity.html

 ## Gold, origins of money example